The Northern Leopard Frog Returns

 JOINING FORCES, MAKING A DIFFERENCE

-Conservancy scientists are able to protect the northern leopard frog thanks to a generous grant from the PNM Resources Foundation and the collaboration of other partners.
+TNC scientists are able to protect the northern leopard frog thanks to a generous grant from the PNM Resources Foundation and the collaboration of other partners.
 Working together, they have been able to fund the northern leopard frog reintroduction program and also construct trails so that the public has better access to the Santa Fe Canyon Preserve.